tmtsoftware/csw-prototype/loc/README.md

 This determines the primary IP address of the local host and sets some system variables that control which IP address is used.
-If you forget to call this method, there is a chance that the wrong IP address will be advertized (there is often more than one).
+If you forget to call this method, there is a chance that the wrong IP address will be advertised (there is often more than one).

 If you want to specify the IP address yourself, you can also call it like this: